August 20

 - 2005:

-- Losing to the A's at Oakland's McAfee Coliseum, 4 - 0, the Royals establish a franchise record losing their 19th consecutive game and tie the club's mark by dropping its 12 straight road game.
-The 38-82 squad needs two more defeats to match American League record of 21 losses accomplished by the 1988 Orioles, and four more will tie the major league mark of 23 endured by 1961 Phillies.
+- Losing to the A's at Oakland's McAfee Coliseum, 4 - 0, the Royals establish a franchise record losing their 19th consecutive game and tie the club's mark by dropping their 12th straight road game.
+The 38-82 squad needs two more defeats to match the American League record of 21 losses accomplished by the 1988 Orioles, and four more will tie the major league mark of 23 endured by 1961 Phillies.

 - 2008:

 - South Korea finishes the round-robin phase of the 2008 Olympics with a 7-0 record.
-Won-sam Jang pitches a 8-inning, 4-hit shutout in the 10 - 0 mercy rule win over the Netherlands and Alexander Smit.
+Won-sam Jang pitches an eight-inning, four-hit shutout in the 10 - 0 mercy rule win over the Netherlands and Alexander Smit.
 Dae-ho Lee and Taek-keun Lee homer and Yong-kyu Lee goes 4 for 4.

-- Taiwan beats Canada 6 - 5 in 12 innings to edge the Canadians for 5th in the Beijing Games.
-Chih-Sheng Lin and Che-Hsuan Lin both hit 2-run homers and Fu-Te Ni gets a win after losing his first two decisions in the Olympics.
-Canada's 5 losses in Beijing all were by a single run.
+- Taiwan beats Canada, 6 - 5, in 12 innings, to edge the Canadians for fifth in the Beijing Games.
+Chih-Sheng Lin and Che-Hsuan Lin both hit two-run homers and Fu-Te Ni gets a win after losing his first two decisions in the Olympics.
+All of Canada's five losses in Beijing have been by a single run.

-- In a match-up of the 3rd and 4th place teams, Japan loses 4 - 2 in 11 innings to Team USA.
+- In a match-up of the third and fourth place teams, Japan loses, 4 - 2, in 11 innings to Team USA.
 When the game is played by baseball rules, it is an exciting pitching duel for 10 innings, as neither team scores.
 Under the IBAF's new rule for extra innings, the game becomes a high-scoring affair in the 11th.
 For the second time in Beijing, Japanese relief star Hitoki Iwase takes a loss.

 - The World Umpires Association and Major League Baseball sign an agreement allowing the use of instant replay, with hopes that it will be in place by next August.
 WUA president John Hirschbeck says he told his members it would be a tool to help make sure they got the calls correct.